What are Ethics?

 4. Ensure compliance, proof of presence, and proof of focus

 It is not enough to inform employees of the guidelines of compliance.
 You must also ensure that employees have fully absorbed all the information.
-When moderating a remote session, it can be difficult to understand how focused your participants are.
+When moderating a remote session, it can difficult understanding how focused your participants are.
 Reporting on the success of your ethics training program or compliance requirements may require additional reporting beyond an attendance metric.

-Some online virtual platforms offer a browser focus alert feature that sends an instructor a notification if their employees failed to stay focused on the main browser window by clicking away.
-Afterward, instructors can access detailed session stats that summarizes total focus.
-You can also assess learner understanding in real-time by building multimedia, online quizzes to measure learner success and gauge the overall effectiveness of the course.
+Some online virtual platforms offer a browser focus alert feature that send an instructor a notification if their employees failed to stay focused on the main browser window by clicking away.
+Afterwards, instructors can access detailed session stats that summarizes total focus.
+You can also assess learner understanding in real time by building multimedia, online quizzes to measure learner success and gauge the overall effectiveness of the course.
 This ability to get live feedback is invaluable to make sure all employees are on the same page.